 Amplitude exports data as a zipped archive of JSON files.
 Each file contains one merged Amplitude ID JSON object per line.

-For example, data uploaded to this project, on Jan 25, 2020, between 5 PM and 6 PM UTC, is in the file:
+For example, for org ID 189524, Amplitude exports data received on Jan 25, 2020, between 5 PM and 6 PM UTC to the file:

 -189524_2020-01-25_17.json.gz